payt0nc/nogizaka-data/README.md

 This is a project to process the raw data of [Nogizaka Lib](https://github.com/shawnrivers/nogizaka-lib) project to make them instantly available for the View.

+## Copyrights

+Profile images and CD artworks © 乃木坂LLC.

+## Information Source

+Most information in this project is from [Nogizaka46 official website](http://www.nogizaka46.com/) and [Wikipedia](https://ja.wikipedia.org/wiki/乃木坂46).

 ## Usage

 Install necessary packages and build